Dance Courses for Everyone

 The Dance Club is open to all students; no audition necessary.
 This student-run organization holds two performances a year that include dance styles such as ballet, tap, jaz, hip hop and contemporary.
 The club has also performed pieces in the style of modern, ballroom and Broadway.
 The Dance Club also holds Sunday classes taught by current Providence College students and Dance Club alumni. that are open to all PC students.

-For more information, contact Dance Club President, Caitlin Conlon at email@example.com.
+For more information, contact Dance Club President, Julia Hurton at firstname.lastname@example.org.

 Other Dance Opportunities outside the department include Dance Team, cultural clubs, aerobics classes, and recreational classes sponsored by student groups.